- Do you give your best to your marriage, but your best is never enough?

 Does your partner treat you different in private than in public?

 This person may act like the perfect husband or wife in public . . . but in private they will be sarcastic, haughty and insulting & often put you (and your children) down.
-They will put other people down too when you are in private.
+When you are in private they will put other people down too.
 No one is safe from their criticism, they will even criticise their own family and friends, behind their back.

 Their criticism and insults may cause you and/or your children to feel hurt and rejected and can even lead to mental health and psychological problems and addictions within your family.”

 A person with signs of narcissism will get angry when they are questioned and believe that they deserve things they haven’t earned.
 They may also trade off other people’s reputation and hard work and tell lies and manipulate people to get attention.
 At the same time they will act charming and perfect to the outside world and make other people believe they are a wonderful father or mother or an all-round great guy or gal.

 You may fear that people won’t believe you if you let them know how this person talks to you in private – or if you share the terrible things they say behind other people’s backs.”